glotzerlab/signac-examples/projects/flow.groups-2D-random-walk/README.md

 python3 src/project.py status -d
 ```

-If `signac_dashboard` is installed, a dashboard can be viewed with the following command,
+If signac-dashboard is installed, a dashboard can be launched and viewed in a browser with the following command:

 ```
 python3 src/dashboard.py run